 How to Change Your iPhone Video Resolution Settings

 Changing the iPhone’s video quality allows you to store more of a lower resolution format while occupying less space.
 Or you may opt for the maximum resolution on your device and enjoy the best possible quality.
 Which comes at the price of occupied storage space.
 As you see, it’s a question of picking the right balance for the situation at hand.
 Here’s a guide on how to change your iPhone video quality.

-The different quality levels are accessible to all iPhone models running on iOS 9 or more recent iOS versions, with some reservations.
+The different quality levels are accessible to all iPhone models, with some reservations.
 While all devices can record at 720p HD, which is the lowest resolution, only iPhone 6s and more recent iPhone models can hit the maximum of 4K at 30 frames per second (fps).

 How to change video resolution on iPhoneSettings → Camera → Record Video